Skip to Content

 To understand the nature of real petrified wood properties, let’s begin with the process of natural petrification and discover how a tree was converted into a stone:

 1. The first step is the death and burial of a tree or plant.
-A plant can fall into the water or be covered by sediment when plant dies.
+A plant can fall into the water or be covered by sediment when the plant dies.
 The overlaying of plants is crucial as it isolates oxygen and preserves wood from on-surface disintegration.

 1. The second step is decay and mineralization.
 Over time, the organic material in the wood decays, leaving behind a porous structure.
 Minerals in the surrounding water, such as silica or calcite, gradually infiltrate the porous structure of the wood, replacing the organic material cell by cell.